 The Employee Retirement Income Security Act, which is commonly known as ERISA, is a federal statute which helps to ensure that employees receive the various pensions and other retirement benefits promised by their employers.
 In the event that an employer fails to manage these funds properly, the ERISA statute provides some remedies, including a funding source to pay these benefits to the employee when an employer does not do so.

 Although the ERISA statute applies to some benefit plans, it does not apply to others.
-An experienced Texas ERISA lawyer at the Law Offices of J. Price McNamara can help you determine whether or not the ERISA statute applies to you and your particular benefits plan.
+An experienced Texas ERISA lawyer at J. Price McNamara ERISA Insurance Claim Attorney can help you determine whether or not the ERISA statute applies to you and your particular benefits plan.
 Please contact us online today for more information and for a free legal consultation.

 Types of Employers that the ERISA Statute Covers